 There are other factors that contribute towards more short-lived headaches for example: dehydration, sinusitis, electrolyte imbalance, certain medications, stress, excessive screen time and fatigue.

 For the neck and other musculoskeletal problems, if you are in a sustained position for too long it is likely to result in pain and dysfunction.
-The body is nourished with nutrients and healthy blood flow through movement and gets less of this when you’re in a static position.
+The body is nourished with nutrients and healthy blood flow through movement and gets less of this when you’re in static positions.
 Although posture is important, it’s less about the position but more about how long you’re in that position for.
+It is recommended to take regular breaks from sitting – every 20-30 minutes and to take a small walk or stand up and stretch for postural variation which, at Pure Physiotherapy, our skilled clinicians will help address with you.
+Desk based exercises can be a great strategy to repeat regularly throughout the day to reduce and prevent neck and head pain.

 That said, forward head posture can have some influence on the neck and cause head and neck pain; every inch your chin pokes forward it doubles the weight of the head through the neck and the load it has to support putting a lot of stress through the neck and back.
 A good desk set up can be helpful and to alternate between sitting working position and standing working position is ideal.